This new story in Netflix’s Narcos saga takes us to a whole different country … but includes the same old problems.

 First comes love.
 Then comes cohabitation.
 Then comes an adopted baby in a baby carriage.
 And then there’s a same-sex marriage, thanks to the California Supreme Court.

 But that’s only part of the family dynamic on display in Modern Family.
-The much-lauded ABC show, done in a quasi-documentary format, focuses on three interrelated West Coast families loosely helmed by patriarch Jay Pritchett.
-Married to Gloria Delgado, a woman many years (generations?) his junior, Jay alternately puts up with and dotes on stepson Manny and (now) baby Fulgencio Joseph.
+The much-lauded ABC show (it has taken home 22 Emmys, including five straight Emmys for Outstanding Comedy Series between 2010 and 2014), done in a quasi-documentary format, focuses on three interrelated West Coast families loosely helmed by patriarch Jay Pritchett.
+Married to Gloria Delgado, a woman many years (generations?) his junior, Jay alternately puts up with and dotes on stepson Manny and son Joseph.

-While we see the love and affection parents have for their kids and for each other, the show can plow through some pretty problematic fields: Sexual double entendres run through episodes like loosed dogs, and many scenes are pitted with mild profanity.
+While we see the love and affection that these parents have for their kids and for each other, this show can plow through some pretty problematic fields: Sexual double entendres run through episodes like loosed dogs, and many scenes are pitted with mild profanity.

 Then there’s the issue of Mitchell and Cameron—a couple of guys who seem to simultaneously embody and refute gay stereotypes.
 In one episode, Cam gets upset because most of their friends and family see him as the “mother” of the couple.
-In another, when he’s worried Lily might say an embarrassing word at a wedding, he suggests they beg out of the thing, saying they’re not attending any weddings until homosexuals get equal rights.
+In another early episode, when he’s worried Lily might say an embarrassing word at a wedding, he suggests they beg out of the thing, saying they’re not attending any weddings until homosexuals get equal rights.

 “Oh, we’re political now?”
 Mitchell says.
 “We leave town on Gay Pride weekend because we don’t like the traffic.”